kunaakos/yorgos/README.md

 Given how messaging happens, and how easy it is to run an actor independently, it's going to be very easy to implement the equivalents of `SpawnFn` and message routing functions in other languages - which is enough to run a node on a low-powered SoC, for example.

+### Future Goals

+I try to implement as little as I can get away with, and I'm currently thinking about:
+- system hierarchy
+- actor lifecycle management and garbage collection
+- location transparency / message routing

 ## Documentation

 If you're interested in playing with this, look throgh the code, and keep in mind that this `README` could be outdated.